Jason2Brownlee/MachineLearningMischief/examples/test_harness_hacking.md

 * **Overfitting Model Selection**: When the process of selecting the best model overfits to the evaluation dataset, the chosen model's reported performance becomes unreliable.
 * **Test Harness Hacking**: Manipulating the evaluation process, such as by repeatedly tweaking models or hyperparameters, to artificially inflate test harness performance.

-Ideally (from a statistical perspective), candidate hypothesis (models) would be selected for a predictive modeling problem _before_ data is gathered, not after and not adapted to the problem in response to results on the test harness.
+Ideally (from a statistical perspective), candidate hypotheses (models) would be selected for a predictive modeling problem _before_ data is gathered, not after and not adapted to the problem in response to results on the test harness.

 > ... the theory of statistical inference assumes a fixed collection of hypotheses to be tested, or learning algorithms to be applied, selected non-adaptively before the data are gathered, whereas in practice data is shared and reused with hypotheses and new analyses being generated on the basis of data exploration and the outcomes of previous analyses.